panglesd/slipshow/docs/themes.rst

 Submitting a theme
 ------------------

-If you have written a theme, thank you, and please let us know about it!
+If you have written a theme, thank you, and please let me know about it!
 I'd be happy to:

 - Include a link to it in this documentation,
 - Maybe, even include it as a builtin theme!